-Here’s one of the best mince pie recipes that I’ve found (it’s Paul Hollywood’s I think!) and I make it every year with my brood!
+Here is one of the best mince pie recipes that I’ve found (it’s Paul Hollywood’s I think!) and I enjoy making them.
 The hardest part is making sure that one gets saved for Santa!

 So here we go:

 You will need a deep muffin mould with 12 holes, a round pastry cutter and a fluted pastry cutter.

 375g/13oz plain flour

 250g/9oz softened butter

 1 medium egg

 1 apple, finely diced